East Anglian Traditional Music Trust

 The event is free, but we do try and sell you a programme and some raffle tickets in order to cover costs and maybe raise some extra for the Trust.
 Donations of raffle prizes are gratefully received, either before the date, or on the day.

 The day is usually enhanced by the arrival of some pony-and-traps as well as a few tunes, songs, and food and even a bit of beer!
-Simon Ritchie provides an introduction to stepdancing at around 1pm, and there are two competitions open to all-comers, starting at around 2pm.
+There is an introduction to stepdancing at around 2pm, and then there are two competitions open to all-comers, starting at around 3pm.
 It’s a very informal day, when you are assured of seeing some of the best dancers around, and if you would like to have a go, it’s a good chance to do so, even if you’ve never done so before!

 Steve Monk Memorial Competition